Configuring Open WebUI for AI Interaction

 In the Open WebUI interface, click

-at the top of the left panel and select .In the list of AI models, hover the mouse over the model that you want to delete and click the pen icon on its right.
+at the top of the left panel and select .In the list of AI models, hover the mouse over the model that you want to modify and click the pen icon on its right.

 On the model editing screen, you can modify the settings that are described in Section 4.1, “Creating custom models”.